Interested in joining FLUX Magazine for 2018?

 As a staff member at FLUX, you’ll join some of the most talented journalists in the school to create outstanding work for an award-winning publication.
 We’re looking for editors, writers, photographers, multimedia producers, infographic designers, event planners and more.
 Undergraduate and graduate students are encouraged to apply.
-To see the ground-breaking work we did last year, check out this article and documentary.
+Deadline is Nov.
+6!

 Please read carefully before applying.